 The mission of Revenue Recovery is to assist people who cannot pay their entire fine at the time of their hearing.
-Revenue Recovery will interview the individual and arrange an installment payment plan for the majority of traffic and misdemeanor cases, court-appointed attorney fees, and some Family Law and Probate filing or investigation fees ordered to be
+Revenue Recovery will interview the individual and arrange an installment payment plan for the majority of traffic and misdemeanor cases that are delinquent.

 You must appear in court before a payment plan can be arranged.

 Once a payment plan is arranged, you can use the Installment Payment system.

 Fine Payment Information